 For references provided to the school, the candidate's suitability will always be assessed with particular regard paid to their suitability to work with children.
-The DSL will be consulted where appropriate.

 The DSL will recognise the school's duty to disclose safeguarding concerns overrides any other duties to an employee, and ensure the school complies with its safeguarding obligations.
-The DSL will ensure records are kept of all allegations against staff in line with the most up-to-date version of KCSIE.
+The DSL will ensure records are kept of all allegations against staff in line with the most upto-date version of KCSIE.